Venezuela says Guaido nixed deal to buy coronavirus vaccines, opposition denies

 Maduro has said Venezuela will shortly receive 10 million doses of Russia’s Sputnik V vaccine.
 The South American country has reported about 117,811 coronavirus cases and 1,084 deaths.

-Reporting by Vivian Sequera in Caracas, Writing by Corina Pons and Mayela Armas, Editing by Marguerita Choy and Grant McCool
+Reporting by Vivian Sequera in Caracas, Writing by Corina Pons and Mayela Armas, Editing by Marguerita Choy, Grant McCool and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.